 • Do you need user authentication, personal watchlists, or smart recommendations?

-These aren’t just technical specs — they define the structure of your app and how the entire user experience will function.
+These details define the structure of your app and how the entire user experience will function.
 We’ve seen projects stall because teams jumped into UI before defining the business model.
 So we start the other way around.

 3. Design for how people really watch